standardgalactic/third-brain/Readwise/Readwise Syncs.md

     - 5 highlights from Indian Pharma’s Quality-Quantity Balancing Act
     - 4 highlights from A $10 Billion Indian Call Centre Scam!

+- [[2023-01-09]] 11:13 PM — Synced 12 highlights from 3 documents.
+    - 2 highlights from A $10 Billion Indian Call Centre Scam!
+    - 8 highlights from What Makes Zomato Different From Swiggy
+    - 2 highlights from Sunny Side Up 🍳: Yezdi’s, New Year’s Resolutions & Daydreams